2007 NASCAR Nextel Cup Series: Autism Speaks 400 presented by Visa

+It was the last race of the season to be broadcast on Fox.

+Race postponed to Monday due to rain.

 Pocono 500

 The Pocono 500, the fourteenth race of the season, was held at Pocono Raceway on June 10.
 Ryan Newman earned his third consecutive Budweiser Pole Award.
 In a delayed and postponed at lap 106 race, Jeff Gordon won his third Pocono 500.